Landmark, accessible home in the heart of Belleville’s historic downtown

 Where is Landmark, accessible home in the heart of Belleville’s historic downtown located?

-This family-friendly Belleville holiday home is within a 10-minute walk of St. Clair County Historical Society and Labor and Industry Museum.
-Memorial Hospital and Dog Park at Rotary Park are also within 1 mile (2 km).
+This family-friendly Belleville vacation home is within a 10-minute walk of St. Clair County Historical Society and Labor and Industry Museum.
+Memorial Hospital and Dog Park at Rotary Park are also within 1 mi (2 km).
 Belleville Station is 14 minutes by foot.

 We are Carolin and Tom, and we love old houses.
 We have been restoring (and continue to do so) our historic home for some time, bringing back some of its old glory.
 I am originally from Germany, I enjoy the outdoors and baking European breads and pastries.
 Who knows, you might find a bag in the kitchen with a (hopefully tasty and pleasant) surprise. :o)